-HISTORY OF GLOBAL REFUGE IN DR CONGO
+HISTORY OF GLOBAL REFUGE IN DEMOCRATIC REPUBLIC OF CONGO

 In late 2015, war broke out in North Kivu, Democratic Republic of Congo, displacing tens of thousands of people and causing conditions for many that were unsustainable for living.
-Food immediately became scarce and many were dying from malnutrition, Cholera, Malaria and other diseases.
+Food immediately became scarce and many were dying from malnutrition, cholera, malaria and other diseases.

-Global Refuge responded in November, 2015 with life-saving medical care and emergency feeding.
+Global Refuge responded in November 2015 with life-saving medical care and emergency feeding.
 The fighting has strengthened and weakened in the time that Global Refuge has been present in the region, but the work has never stopped.
 The emergency care became a full service feeding center and medical clinic with inpatient capabilities in early 2016.
-The clinic is able to provide lab tests and surgical procedures.
+The clinic is able to provide lab tests and minor surgical procedures.

 Global Refuge has been able to acquire land for growing essential foods in the area.
 These foods have been able to supplement the nutritional programs that are critical to keeping the entire displaced population from severe malnutrition.

 Global Refuge continues to monitor other displacements across Eastern Congo and will respond when our assistance will be needed.

 2017 KEY FIGURES